 A pledge applies to whole bars only and to either gold or silver bars for any one Loan.
-This requirement may mean that your LTV will be less than the 65% maximum if London Good Delivery gold bars, which typically weigh around 400 troy ounces, are used as Collateral.
+This requirement may mean that your LTV will be less than the Maximum Initial LTV if London Good Delivery gold bars, which typically weigh around 400 troy ounces, are used as Collateral.
 You may therefore instead choose to pledge kilo bars, which weigh 32.148 troy ounces (assay of 999.9).

 Please contact us if you would like information about converting London Good Delivery gold bars into gold kilo bars.